l4u/elephant42/docs/build-guide-english.md

 **Solder the ProMicro and the conthrough, not the main board (PCB) and the conthrough.**

-After soldering the ProMicro and the conthru, remove the ProMicro (and the soldered conthru) from the main board once.
+After soldering the ProMicro and the conthrough, remove the ProMicro (and the soldered conthrough) from the main board once.

 |![Consul](build-guide/konsuru.jpeg) |![Insert into Promicro](build-guide/promicro_konsuru_l.jpeg) |